Recent Storm Damage Posts

 There is no such thing as guaranteed safety.

-Most tornadoes are actually much weaker and can be survived using these safety ideas.
+Most tornadoes are much weaker and can be survived using these safety ideas.

 - Strong, persistent rotation in the cloud base.

 - Whirling dust or debris on the ground under a cloud base-tornadoes sometimes have no funnel!

 - Hail or heavy rain followed by either dead calm or a fast, intense wind shift.
 Many tornadoes are wrapped in heavy precipitation and can't be seen.

 - Day or night- loud continuous roar or rumble, which doesn't fade in a few seconds like thunder.